XSnow/ECOOP2020/coq/README.md

    1. Open terminal
    2. `git clone https://github.com/plclub/metalib`
    3. `cd metalib/Metalib`
-   4. Make sure the version is correct by `git checkout 04b7aea`
+   4. Make sure the version is correct by `git checkout 04b7aeaf82ceb7e00e1e456fc9fea20a85e09f6f`
    5. `make install`

-3. Note to compile the `variant`, it is necessary to replace `LibLNgen.v` in `Metalib` by the file in the same name provided in the directory.
-   1. `cd metalib/Metalib`
-   2. copy the `LibLNgen.v` into it for replacement
-   3. `make clean && make && make install`

 ### Build and Compile the Proofs

-1. Enter either `main_version/coq` or `variant/coq` directory.
+1. Enter either `main_version` or `variant` directory.

 2. Type `make` in the terminal to build and compile the proofs.